 Talk with an addiction specialist therapist to find the best treatment route for your needs.
 It might help to ask about dual-diagnosis programs for those with a drinking problem also struggling with their mental health.

-Alcoholism recovery is a long term journey that generally doesn’t end with the completion of a rehab program.
+Alcoholism recovery is a long-term journey that generally doesn’t end with the completion of a rehab program.
 Long-term sobriety also requires ongoing therapy.
 Additionally, many therapists recommend support groups, counseling, and enrolling in aftercare programs to help people maintain abstinence.
+This also involves attending Alcoholic Anonymous meetings for ongoing support.